a-memme/revenue_prediction_imputation/README.md

 *See [revenue_prediction_imputation.sql](https://github.com/a-memme/revenue_prediction_imputation/blob/main/revenue_prediction_imputation.sql) for code details*

 ### ARIMA Imputation - TVV
-- In this analysis, a created KPI is TVV (total view value) that is simply revenue / views *10k.
+- In this analysis, a created KPI is TVV (total view value) that = revenue / views *10k.
     - As an aggregated metric containing revenue in its calculation, this metric is also lagged by 3 days, however contains very important information on rates and ad spend otherwise not included in available real-time metrics.
     - Based on its profile (of being an aggregated metric) and its behaviour over time (analyzed in previous instances not included in this analysis), it sees generally steady trends and is a good contender for timeseries prediction.
-- Using the code below, an initial auto-ARIMA model is trained and then test on unseen data.
+- Using the code below, a series of auto-ARIMA models are trained (per channel) and tested on unseen data.
     - Because the past 3 days contain no revenue data information, the initial model omits the past 6 days, where the predicted values of days 3-6 are measured against the actual values of days 3-6.
 See code below:

 ```